davidgarber/woohoo_answers/README.md

 **Woohoo Answers**

 This app allows users to post, edit, and delete questions and answers to those questions.

+(I was in a bit of a hurry so I apologize for its ugliness.)
 ### Author(s)

 Brent Bailey